Capitalize on today’s evolving market dynamics.

-• The U.S. Federal Reserve (Fed) maintained its policy interest rate range of 4.25%-4.50% as expected, with the intent of bringing inflation closer to its 2% target.
+The U.S. Federal Reserve (Fed) reduced its policy interest rate by 0.25% to a range of 4.00%-4.25% as expected.

-The Fed slowed the monthly reduction in its $6.4 trillion bond holdings earlier this year.
-Its bond holdings peaked at $8.5 trillion in 2022 before they allowed bonds to mature without replacement up to $60 billion per month, then shrinking the pace of bond “runoff” in April to $40 billion per month.
+The Fed slowed the monthly reduction in its $6.3 trillion bond holdings earlier this year.
+Its bond holdings peaked at $8.5 trillion in 2022 before the Fed allowed bonds to mature without replacement up to $60 billion per month, then shrinking the pace of bond “runoff” in April to $40 billion per month.
 Slower or no balance sheet runoff improves market liquidity relative to faster runoff.
 Liquidity refers to the amount of money readily available to buy goods, services and financial assets in an economy.
 Strong liquidity can also provide cushion against unforeseen financial market shocks, and liquidity measures remain constructive for now.

-Stock returns were mixed Wednesday, with large stocks, represented by the S&P 500, falling 0.03% while small stocks represented by the Russell 2000 Index rising 0.52%.
-Treasury bond yields rose slightly.
-Ten-year Treasury bond yields ended the session unchanged at 4.39%, while two-year Treasury yields fell 0.01% to 3.94%.
+Stocks and bonds posted mixed results today.
+Large stocks, represented by the S&P 500, fell 0.1% while small stocks represented by the Russell 2000 Index rose 0.18%.
+Ten-year Treasury bond yields increased 0.05% to 4.08%, while two-year Treasury yields increased 0.05% to 3.55%.

 As always, we value your trust and are here to help in any way we can.
 Please do not hesitate to let us know if we can help address your unique financial situation or be of assistance.